clcriswell/DR-RD/docs/CONFIG.md

 SERPAPI_KEY=your_key
 ```

+## Seeding behavior

+- `DRRD_USE_CHAT_FOR_SEEDED`: when true, and a seed is supplied and no `response_format` is requested, the client uses Chat Completions so seed works; otherwise Responses is used and seed is ignored.
+- `DRRD_PLANNER_SEED`: optional.
+If set, the planner may pass a seed.
+This is effective only when `DRRD_USE_CHAT_FOR_SEEDED=true` and the planner does not require a Responses JSON schema.

 Budget tracking now exposes counters: `retrieval_calls`, `web_search_calls`,
 `retrieval_tokens`, and increments `skipped_due_to_budget` when live search is
 skipped because the call cap is reached.